BC-Li/bc-li.github.io/_posts/2020-7-26-TarvisCI.md

 The .tarvis.yml is like something you need the remote Ubuntu server to do.
 Write your commands which you basically wrote in Bash or Terminal or something else in **script** above, and the server will automatically run your commands.

-`inspired by an iBug's post.Thanks! (though he may not know me 233) `
+`inspired by an iBug's post.Thanks! `